Coffee 101: How to Make Traditional Greek Coffee

-You will find that Greek coffee is very strong compared to other instant coffees.
+You will find that Greek coffee is very strong compared to other coffees.
 The ratio of coffee to water is much higher and the coffee does not get filtered.
 You will have a strong mouthful of coffee.

 The taste of Greek coffee also often lingers in your mouth rather than evaporating.
-It’s similar to very dark roast coffee in that it has some burnt notes to the aftertaste.
+It’s similar to a very dark roast coffee in that it has some burnt notes to the aftertaste.